eldang/Native-Land/README.md

 <h5>Long term ideas and goals</h5>
 <ul>
+<li>Adding ability to have users, who draw their own maps or submit corrections and sources</li>
 <li>Make app form of the site, for travellers or even alternative to "normal" maps</li>
 <li>Add place names in local languages</li>
 <li>Use a map that allows redrawing/removal of national boundaries (OpenStreetMap?
 Others?) </li>